-Start with your right hand already high on the backstrap, up against the base of the beavertail as mentioned above when the gun is still inside the holster.
+A good grip starts the moment you touch the gun.
+When drawing from a holster, start with your right hand already high on the backstrap, up against the base of the beavertail as mentioned above when the gun is still inside the holster.
 Establishing this position allows the rest of your right hand to naturally fall into line as the gun comes out.
 For more on adding your other hand through the draw, check out this post.

 At first, this grip may feel strange because it’s new.
 Old habits are hard to break, but easier if you replace them with good ones.
 Once you have mastered this grip and incorporated it into your shooting practice, you will see a marked improvement in accuracy and a sharp decline in common malfunctions.

 David Workman is an avid gun guy and a contributing writer to several major gun publications.
 As an NRA-certified instructor, David trains new shooters on basic handgun skills and CCW requirements and is a strong advocate for training as much as you possibly can.
 “Real-life shootouts don’t happen at a box range.”

 ©MTC Holsters, LLC and CrossBreed Holsters Blog, 2021.